AppFair/appfair.github.io/index.md

 Your app organization can be structured however you want, and can consist of a team of as few or as many as you like.
 You can manage, create and distribute multiple apps by creating multiple separate uniquely-named organizations.
-Each organization will have a single top-level `/App.git` fork that acts as the repository for your app's development and uses pull requests as the communication link to the `integrate-release` process.
+Each organization will have a single top-level `/App.git` fork that acts as the repository for your app's development and uses pull requests as the communication link to the reproduction process.
 There can be only a single `/App.git` repository per organization.

 ### App Repository